 23 July 2021

-In this article, we will outline the maturity date approach to future rolling and to building a continuous stream of using our API within our web cloud-based JupyterLab environment.
+In this article, we will outline the maturity date approch to future rolling and to building a continuous stream using our API within our web cloud-based JupyterLab environment.
 A step-by-step explanation of tick data requests, technical indicators and continuous price stream creation.

 Futures are a form of contract between two parties for a sale or a purchase of a quantity of an underlying asset at a specified date in the future: delivery or expiration date.
 For a given underlying, we continually have a variety of future contracts with different dates of expiry.
 At any point-in-time we are dealing with overlapping set of time series rather than as continuous stream.